 For three days, you’ll eat extremely basic meals made with foods you may already have in your kitchen.

-For example, breakfast on Day 1 is black coffee or water, half a grapefruit, and a slice of toast with a tablespoon of peanut butter.
+For example, breakfast on Day 1 is black coffee or water, half a grapefruit, and a slice of toast with 2 tablespoons of peanut butter.
 Lunch is half a cup of tuna, another slice of toast, and another cup of black coffee (or tea or water).

 If you’re looking for variety or foodie thrills, you won’t find them here.

-Lunch on Day 2, for instance, is nothing but a cup of cottage cheese and some saltine crackers.
+Lunch on Day 2, for instance, is nothing but a cup of cottage cheese, one hard boiled egg, and some saltine crackers.
 Sauces, dressings, and even spices are off the list.
 If you have a sweet tooth, though, you’ll be happy to find vanilla ice cream on the menu each day.

 Level of Effort: Low